ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 Sequence diagrams for authorized and non Authorized users, and private timeline.

 Sequence diagram of a non-authorized user:

 ![Sequence Diagram NonAuthorized](./Images/sequenceDiagramNonAuthorized.png)

 Sequence diagram of a authorized user:

 ![Sequence Diagram Authorized](./Images/sequenceDiagramAuthorized.png)

-Sequence diagram of navigating the private timeline, dependent on if the user is authorized or not.
+Sequence diagram of navigating the private timeline, dependent on if the user is authorized or not:

 ![Sequence Diagram Private Timeline](./Images/sequenceDiagramPrivateTimeline.png)

 ## Process